PURPOSE / SCOPE:

 - Proof of immunization

-Students must obtain all ICOM required immunizations and corresponding titers, prior to matriculation and remain compliant with all immunization requirements through graduation.
+In accordance with, and subject to, applicable laws, rules, and regulation, students must obtain all ICOM required immunizations and corresponding titers, prior to matriculation and remain compliant with all immunization requirements through graduation.
 Students must maintain all immunizations as required by ICOM in order to complete all required supervised clinical practice experiences in the osteopathic medical program curriculum.
-A complete description of all immunization requirements is available in the Office of Student Affairs and the Office of Admissions.
-Details of what is required are also provided in the offer of admissions letter.
-Entering 1st year students, OMS I, who have not completed all ICOM immunization requirements by the end of the first block may be unable to participate in any laboratory activities including, but not limited to, Gross anatomy lab, OPP labs, Standardized Patient encounters and OSCEs.
-Non-compliant students may be called to the PAR Committee for review and adjudication.
+A complete description of all immunization requirements is available in the Office of Admissions and Recruitment.
+Details of what is required is provided to deposited students after the first of the year in which they matriculate.

 All students must provide proof of adequate immunization/immunity for the following: